jitu-behera/Bidder.Activities/README.md

 **Client Timeouts:**

-The recommended timeout for the bidder activities APIs are 6 seconds for the place bid endpoint and 2 seconds for bidder status.
+The recommended timeout for the bidder activities APIs are 6 seconds for the place bid endpoint and 2 seconds for buyer status.

 **Swagger**